 I'm on record as saying that when you shop for Apple gear, you should almost always look for refurbished options.
-That's because Apple routinely offers computers, tablets and other stuff for less than the price of new.
+That's because Apple routinely offers iPads, iPhones, MacBooks and and other stuff for less than the price of new.

-Ah, but what if you're looking for a refurbished iPhone?
-You won't find those in Apple's outlet store.
+Great, but how can you find out when Apple's clearance store adds something you want?
 And what if you're looking for a particular model or configuration not offered by Apple proper?
-How can you find third-party deals on refurbs?
+Where can you find third-party deals on refurbs?

 Simple: Head to RefurbMe.
-Born a few years ago as a simple catalog of Apple's own clearance items, the site now offers all manner of refurbished Apple products from many sources, like Best Buy, Apple, Gazelle and Target.
+Born a few years ago as a simple catalog of Apple's own clearance items, the site now offers all manner of refurbished Apple products from many sources, like Amazon, Gazelle and Mac of All Trades.
 Even better, it can alert you when a particular item becomes available.

 The site is divided into six major sections: Mac Laptop, Mac Desktop, iPhone, iPad, Apple Watch and Apple TV.
 (You can also search for a specific product, natch.)
-Click iPhone, for example, and you can then filter by model, carrier and even refurbisher (Apple, Best Buy, Gazelle, Jem Jem and so on).
+Click iPhone, for example, and you can then filter by model, carrier and seller.

-So, for example, if you happened to be looking for an unlocked iPhone 5s with at least 32GB of storage, RefurbMe would quickly steer you to a JemJem option priced at $249.
+So, for example, if you happened to be looking for an unlocked iPhone 7 Plus ($500 at Amazon Marketplace) with at least 128GB of storage, RefurbMe would help you zero in on a $579 option from Mac of All Trades.
 (Whether or not that's a smart buy is topic for debate; just saying you can find it easily.)

-Just keep in mind that RefurbMe is merely aggregating all refurbished Apple products under one roof.
+Keep in mind, too, that RefurbMe is merely aggregating all refurbished Apple products under one roof.
 The product conditions, warranties and other factors can vary greatly from one seller to the next, so it's up to you to do your homework.